FAQ

 Data Manipulation

 [ Screenshot of Recode Dialog Box ] Recoding and manipulation of data can be achieved rapidly using PSPP transformations.
-Transformations enable you to specify operations without needing an extra iteration though the data.
+Transformations enable you to specify operations without needing an extra iteration through the data.
 Operations may comprise simple boolean criteria, arithmetic expressions and mathematical functions.
 PSPP supports many math functions, including random number distributions, trigonometry and date-time conversions.
 Transformations may be cascaded, so that many operations can be applied concurrently.
 Like other operations, the data manipulation features can be performed using either the syntax commands or through interactive dialog boxes.